LearnLib/automatalib/README.md

 ## Build Instructions

 For simply using AutomataLib, you may use the Maven artifacts which are available in the [Maven Central repository][maven-central].
 It is also possible to download a bundled [distribution artifact][maven-central-distr], if you want to use AutomataLib without Maven support.
-Note that AutomataLib requires Java 8.
+Note, that AutomataLib requires Java 8.

 #### Building development versions